Are you winter ready graphic checklist

 There are grants, benefits and sources of advice available to make your home more energy efficient, improve your heating or help with bills.
 There are also support measures in place to help with the cost of living.

-For further advice on these support measures, see the Surrey County Council website.
+For further advice on these support measures, see the Health and welfare support page on the Surrey County Council website.

 Local health and welfare support